Category Archives: Fast Food

 Overall thoughts?

 Two Forks up!
-This is delicious, filling, and heart healthy.
+This is delicious, filling, and is heart healthy.

-Next, I tried the flapjacks in the Kodiak Cup.
-This serving size made my eyes much happier as it filled up more of the container.
 It smells amazing and has a good crumb; but I do recommend a spoon instead of a fork as it ends up getting very crumbly as it is eaten.
-Per my husband, this tastes like smushed up pancakes and it is true the finished product was a little bit dense.
+Per my husband, this tastes like smushed up pancakes (count me in!) and it is true the finished product was a little bit dense.

-This is also lower calorie for a breakfast for me, so I added some butter, which made it taste even better.
-If you’re looking to add calories. you could also add some syrup (but it totally isn’t needed) or top it with an egg.
+This one is also lower in calories than my typical breakfast, so I added some butter, which made it taste even better.
+If you’re looking to add calories, you could also add some syrup (but it totally isn’t needed) or top it with an egg.

 Overall thoughts?

-This RD says Kodiak Cups are dietitian approved for a filling, nutritious breakfast.
 Give these a try and let me know what you think!

 Bag Full of Heart Healthy Foods